 Other New Year’s Resolutions to Consider

-26. Learn a new language – more and more of the population of the world is becoming bilingual.
+More and more of the world’s population is becoming bilingual.
 If you only speak English, then consider learning a second language this year.
 Learning a new language will open you up to a whole new culture and greater travel experiences.

 Books to read this year:

 Instead of spending hours in front the TV every evening, go for a family stroll around the neighborhood, read a book, do some yoga, meal prep some healthy food for the week, play board games with the family, write in your journal, etc.

 Meditation has been scientifically proven to have significant health benefits.
 Try waking up a little earlier every morning and starting a 5-minute meditation practice.

 Use this extra hour to create a morning ritual, go for a run, journal, read, meditate, spend time in nature, or just think and plan your goals for the day.

 There’s a reason why the dentist reminds you floss every time you see them.
 Flossing helps to remove the bacteria that causes cavities and tooth decay that a toothbrush can’t remove.
 Floss daily and decrease your risk of needing dental work done.